Foods to taste when in Iceland – Wild Voyager Blog

 Also known as Hangikjöt in the local language, smoked lamb is a traditional dish served during Christmas in Iceland.

-This is one of the country’s most famous and important foods as Icelandic sheep are one of the purest breeds in the world.
-These lambs are also considered to be gourmet meat and used mostly in global cuisine.
+This is one of the country’s most famous and important foods, as Icelandic sheep are one of the purest breeds in the world.
+These lambs are also considered gourmet meat and are used mostly in global cuisine.

 Icelandic smoked lamb